arcxp/ifx-example-workflow-status/README.md

 # Description
-In this recipe we will be automatically changing a story's workflow status when it is first published.
-You are welcome to change this logic to do whatever you like, such as update workflow status on all story updates.
+In this example code we will listen for the `story:first-publish` event within our code and then automate changing the story's workflow status so that editors do not have to remember to complete this step.
+You are welcome to change this logic to do whatever you like, such as update workflow status on all story updates rather than just first publish.
+Keep in mind with sample code you will likely always have to make *some* changes.

+This example code can also be used as a starting point for other behaviors.
+With some modification, you can manage data on any ANS field(s).

 # Instructions